Click the scales for TimsLaw.com homeTimsLaw.com

 Does altruism really exist when businesses are involved?

-I recall an argument I had with my professor in an undergraduate business class.
-The professor argued that businesses often do good works for the public out of a sense of “altruism”, meaning that the businesses do the good deeds purely out of a sense of service and do not hope for, nor expect, any benefit whatsoever.
-I vigorously disagreed that businesses “often” act altruistically.
-I said that businesses do good deeds (at minimum) in order to be known as good companies, to improve their reputation and public relations profile, and that such things are tangible benefits to the company that the companies intend to derive from their good deeds.
-We agreed to disagree, but I still think I was more right than he was.
+Tim vigorously disagreed that businesses “often” act altruistically.
+He said that businesses do good deeds (at minimum) in order to be known as good companies, to improve their reputation and public relations profile, and that such things are tangible benefits to the company that the companies intend to derive from their good deeds.
+He and his professor agreed to disagree, but he still thought he was more correct than his professor.
 Pure altruism is a very rare thing where a business is concerned.

-So here I am with this website that takes a lot of my time, and educates the public about employment law.
-Yes, it has a strong public service component, and yes, I hope to get some business out of it.
+So Tim developed Timslaw.com, which took a lot of his time, but fulfills its goal of educating the public about employment law.
+Yes, it has a strong public service component, and yes, we hope every day to get some business out of it.

 Starting in 2002